 Automatic access to email if unexpected downtime occurs

 Make sure your business email is fully operational at all times, even if your server fails or unexpected downtime hits.
-Many email continuity systems only activate after a disaster, but our emergency inbox is activated the very moment a problem occurs.
+Many email continuity service systems only activate after a disaster, but our spooling and emergency inbox is activated the very moment a problem occurs.

 Such functionality means the outside world will have no idea when you’re experiencing technical difficulties, and your organization will experience business as usual.